ka9q/ka9q-radio/README.md

 receivers, most notably the polyphase filter bank, fast convolution is extraordinarily flexible.
 Each channel is independently tunable with its own sample rate and filter response curve.
-The only requirement is that the impulse response duration of the channel filter be less than the (configurable) overlap time in the forward FFT.
+The only requirement is that the impulse response of the channel filters be shorter than the (configurable) overlap interval in the forward FFT.

 Phil Karn, KA9Q